 Significant staff members such as a Form Teacher or sports coach may be someone your child talks to about their worries.
 We expect the staff and student leaders to listen, assist and refer to Counsellors in the Student Centre Guidance suite if it is beyond their level of expertise.

-We are very fortunate to have four counsellors who are Members of the NZ Association of Counsellors and, most importantly, parents.
+We are very fortunate to have five counsellors who are Members of the NZ Association of Counsellors.
 Students visit the Counsellors for a range of personal issues and worries.
 They assist in providing alternative choices and perspectives to students, staff and families.
 This helps them to turn new choices and perspectives into actions, which increases their sense of self-worth.
 Counsellors also advocate for those who are disempowered.
 They also offer mediation and restorative interviews and are involved in training students for these roles.

 The Counsellors have strong links with outside agencies in our wider community and are able to guide students and their families to them if specialised expertise is appropriate.